BANDLEADER FOR THE LATE SHOW WITH STEPHEN COLBERT; MUSICAL DIRECTOR, THE ATLANTIC; CREATIVE DIRECTOR, THE NATIONAL JAZZ MUSEUM

 The New Orleans-bred, New York-based musician, educator and humanitarian is somewhat of an enigma thanks to his diverse mix of influences.
 Born into a long lineage of Louisiana musicians, Batiste grew up playing percussion in his family’s band before switching to piano when he was 11 years old.
 He went on to study at the Juilliard School and formed his band, Stay Human, soon after.

+His latest album Social Music spent over a month atop the Billboard and iTunes jazz charts as the #1 jazz album in the world.
 He has recorded and/or performed with various artists including The Soul Rebels, Prince, Lenny Kravitz, Jimmy Buffet, and Questlove.
 He was also a featured member of the 2008 NBA All-Star Game halftime show.
 He as the youngest artist, performing alongside Allen Toussaint, Harry Connick Jr., Dr. John, Ellis Marsalis, Art Neville, Ivan Neville, and Davell Crawford.

 HOW MUSIC CAN UNITE AMERICA RIGHT NOW